Generate accurate results in minutes

 Transition to Ultraviolet Fluorescence Test Method p7

 These results are predicated on 48 hour turnaround.
-You can achieve quicker results by using the QED yourself, making even greater cost savings possible.
+You can achieve quicker results by using the QED yourself, with results available within 5 minutes of taking the sample, making even greater cost savings possible.

 Read the entire report here: DOT QED Report “Transition to Ultraviolet Fluorescence Test Method.”

-The NC Dept of Transport conducted an 18 month study on the QED (referred to here as UVF), here are some of the findings in their report:
+In an independent 18 month study on the QED (referred to here as UVF) the following findings were made:

 0800 046 9695